datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 * An AWS account, with a domain registered through Route 53.
 * Some familiarity with AWS - using the web console and `awscli`.
-* Git, Terraform, Docker, and Kubectl installed locally.
+* Git, Terraform, Docker, Kubectl, and the AWS IAM authenticator installed locally.
+You can find a guide on setting up client-side dependencies [here](./install-dependencies.md)
 * Access to our Open MLOps repositories.
 [Contact us](https://datarevenue.com/en-contact) to get access to these while we are still in beta.
 * To be comfortable editing `yaml` configuration files.